celliott/welcome/README.md

 # welcome

-Simple dev workstation setup script. this script is designed to be run on a fresh Yosemite Install.
+Simple dev workstation setup script.
+This script is designed to be run on a fresh Install of Yosemite.

 ###What it does: